Denis5161/CodableValue/README.md

 ## Good to Know
 `CodableValue` conforms to `Equatable`, if the wrapped value also conforms to it.
+`CodableValue` conforms to `Hashable`, if the wrapped value also conforms to it.

 I have included a default extension on UIColor and UIImage for `Encodable`.
 Feel free to change the implementation.